asupekar/Client-Server-project/README.md

 Assumptions:
 <ol>
-    <li>SendMessageRPC can only send and receive messages between two clients.
+    <li>When users begin chatting, they must set a primary chat partner.
         <ol>
-            <li>If Client A is chatting with Client B and Client C messages Client B, Client C will automatically receive a "I'm busy" chat in response.</li>
+            <li>Unless noted otherwise, messages are delivered to the chat partner.</li>
-            <li>Chatting must occur sequentially. i.e. Client A sends a message and then Client B sends a message and so on.
-No client can send 2 messages in a row.</li>
+            <li>If Client A is chatting with Client B and Client C messages Client B, Client C will automatically receive a response that Client B is alredy in chat and may not respond.</li>
         </ol>
     </li>
     <li>When Client A wants to send message to Client B and Client B is offline, Client A should receive message - "Client B is offline at this moment.
 Please try again later."</li>